 In addition to providing environmental education to local children and villagers, CLZ helps patrol the Lower Zambezi National Park to protect wildlife from poachers, and supports the Zambian Wildlife Authority in its efforts to reduce human/wildlife conflict in the heavily game-populated area.

-CLZ has agreed to serve as our local partner in the Chiawa Game Management Area, helping us identify additional schools to provision with solar micro grids, and handling maintenance and operation functions on behalf of Empowered by Light.
+CLZ serves as our local partner in the Chiawa Game Management Area, helping us identify additional schools to provision with solar micro grids, and handling maintenance and operation functions on behalf of Empowered by Light.

 Our projects for the remainder of 2015

 The solar micro grid we plan to build at the Mugurameno Basic School in the Lower Zambezi Area will test our new design of micro grid, which will be part donation, part social enterprise.

 To explain further, Mugurameno serves close to 600 students, with five teacher houses on campus and more than 60 homes situated nearby.
 Under the proposed hybrid model, the school will receive free electricity, and Empowered by Light will sell the excess power to villagers in the surrounding area to power their homes and businesses, helping us offset the overall cost of the system.

 Working with solar installer Standard Microgrid, EBL has identified several schools in this region which would be excellent candidates for this type of hybrid system, and with sufficient funding, we will build the second of this new design at another school before the end of this year.